How to use CDN with CloudFlare

 When these cookies and headers are sent to our CDN Network, it causes a conflict that prevents us from properly caching your static assets.
-That results into very low cache hit percentage along with an increased number of requests being sent to CloudFlare, which will negatively affect the load speed of your website.
+That results in a very low cache hit percentage, along with an increased number of requests being sent to CloudFlare, which will negatively affect the load speed of your website.

 CloudFlare automatically utilizes a load balancer, which dynamically changes the IP address of your website.
-While this is usually not an issue, but as our system depends on matching the IP address of the origin website with the FQDN/Domain/URL, it will cause a conflict which will result into our servers unable to fetch and cache your static contents and a 502 Bad Gateway error to occur.
+Usually this is not an issue, however since our system depends on matching the IP address of the origin website with the FQDN/domain/URL, it will cause a conflict which will result into our servers unable to fetch and cache your static contents, generating a 502 Bad Gateway error.

-We have implemented new option within CP3 (Control Panel v3) which ignores the cookie existence on requested file/files.
-So after CDN pulls file from origin it will ignore the cookie which came along with file and cache the file successfully.
+We have implemented a new option within the Control Panel, which ignores the cookie’s existence on requested files.
+So after the CDN pulls the file from origin, it will ignore the cookie and cache the file.

 This option is available within the Settings tab after you go to Manage Zone.
 Click the box next to Strip All Cookies and then click Update: